Dot-Software/Winhancements/README.txt

 						  Installation
 ===========================================================================================================

-- To begin installation, open 'Release.exe'
+- To begin installation, run 'Release.exe'
 - Select your desired install location.
 - Launch 'Winhancements.exe' from the folder you chose.
 From now on, Winhancements will load on startup.